How APIs are helping startups, traditional industries in Australia

 APIdays already has more than 40 speakers scheduled to speak, with several more still to come on board.
 The conference spreads talks across several themes including strategy, execution, emerging technology, and platforms and architecture.

 Tickets are currently available to attend.
 Participants can register at au.apidays.io.
+Computerworld readers can receive discounted registration by visiting http://au.apidays.io/?ref=

 Mark Boyd is a writer/analyst focusing on APIs, programmable business models, smart cities and civic tech.
 He will be presenting his latest research on GraphQL at the APIdays conference and chairing a panel on banking APIs.